oliviabharvey/hackathon/hardware/readme_hardware.md

 # Hardward Readme
 This readme covers the hardware installation and connections.

-*General warning* Make sure that you're are not using this setup on a metal surface.
+*General warning:* Make sure that you're are not using this setup on a metal surface.
 The electronic boards, like the Raspberry Pi, the homemade board, etc. are unshielded and could be shorted if placed on metal surface or if metal tools (like a screwdriver) is touching multiple points on the board.

 ## Overview
 The hardware is composed of the components described below.
 A schematics is available below.